csufeardir/permanent-delete-plasma-v5.27.11/README.md

 to install

 # Notes
-This will re-write the data in your disk 3 times, deleted data will be irrecoverable, but using permanent delete excessively will cause your disk to deteriorate faster, this is a valid concern for SSDs.
+This will re-write the data in your disk 3 times but using permanent delete excessively will cause your disk to deteriorate faster, this is a valid concern for SSDs.